Chair of Trustees - Charlotte Moar

 Charlotte has been Chair of Trustees since May 2017.
 She is a Fellow of the Chartered Institute of Management Accountants and has held Director of Finance roles in the NHS for almost twenty years, including national leadership roles around Continuing Health Care and as the national lead for capital planning.
 Prior to this, Charlotte studied music at the University of Cambridge.
 She trained as an accountant in manufacturing, publishing and the theatre.
-Charlotte is a Non-Executive Director and Chair of the Audit & Risk Committee of NHS Resolution, a Council Member of the University of Bath and an independent member of the Audit & Risk Committees of UK Research and Innovation (UKRI) and the National Community Lottery Fund.
-Since March 2019, Charlotte has been a Trustee of Comic Relief.
+Charlotte is a Non-Executive Director and Chair of the Audit & Risk Committee of NHS Resolution and the Student Loans Company, a Council Member of the University of Bath and an independent member of the Audit & Risk Committees of the Equality and Human Rights Commission and the National Community Lottery Fund.
+Charlotte is also a Trustee and Treasurer of Comic Relief.

 David holds a BA Hons degree from Warwick University in English and American Literature.
 He qualified as a solicitor in 1977 and was previously a partner with DAC Beachcroft, specialising in commercial real estate law.
 David is a keen birder, volunteering with the RSPB and carrying out surveys for the British Trust for Ornithology.
 He is a shareholder of the Society.

-Claire is currently in the process of founding a tech start-up in the food sector and is Chair of Bristol Food Connections CIC, a City-wide initiative which partners widely to connect people and communities through food and shine a light on the innovative food culture in Bristol.
-She also sits on the LEP Advisory Sector Group for Food and Rural Economy.
-Prior to this Claire has spent some 15 years in advertising and marketing, from both agency and client sides, and has had a varied business portfolio.
+Claire is Founder and CEO of Bristol start-up, All About The Cooks, an online platform which makes it easy to buy home-cooked food safely from local people.
+She is also Chair of Bristol Food Connections CIC, a City-wide initiative which partners widely to support and promote the food sector in Bristol.
+Prior to this, Claire has spent some 15 years in advertising and marketing, from both agency and client sides, and has had a varied business portfolio.

 Rich received his PhD in Geosciences from Penn State University in 1998 and after a post-doctoral appointment in the Netherlands, joined the University of Bristol in 2000 where he is now a Professor of Biogeochemistry.
 In 2013, he became Director of the Cabot Institute which engages interdisciplinary approaches to address the major environmental and sustainability challenges of the 21st century, with a particular focus on risk and resiliency in an uncertain world.
 In that role, he coordinated links not only within the University but with local, national and global partners, contributing to Bristol’s Resilience Strategy and One City Plan and collaborating with Ujima Radio and the Bristol Green Capital Partnership to create the Green and Black Ambassadors.
 In 2018, he became Head of the School for Earth Sciences, which includes world-leading experts in such fields as climate change, volcanology and the evolution of life.